 Step 4: Restructure layout, watch the magic unfold

-Double-click on any symbol instance to edit the master symbol.
+Double-click on any symbol instance to edit the main symbol.
 Restructure layout and see every other instance update accordingly, while retaining its unique content overrides.

 Step 5: Rejoice, cry tears of happiness

-Your symbol’s structure changed across your entire site with a simple edit of the master layout.
+Your symbol’s structure changed across your entire site with a simple edit of the main layout.

 Build completely custom, production-ready websites — or ultra-high-fidelity prototypes — without writing a line of code.
 Only with Webflow.